The-OpenROAD-Project/RePlAce/README.md

 - Ilgweon Kang and Lutong Wang (respective Ph.D. advisors: Chung-Kuan Cheng, Andrew B. Kahng), based on Dr. Jingwei Lu's Fall 2015 code implementing ePlace and ePlace-MS.
 - Many subsequent improvements were made by Mingyu Woo leading up to the initial release.
 - Paper reference: C.-K. Cheng, A. B. Kahng, I. Kang and L. Wang, "RePlAce: Advancing Solution Quality and Routability Validation in Global Placement", to appear in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, 2018.
 (Digital Object Identifier: 10.1109/TCAD.2018.2859220)
+- Timing-Driven mode has been implemented by Mingyu Woo.